Hamlet (place)

 A hamlet is a human settlement that is smaller than a town or village.
-Its size relative to a parish can depend on the administration and region.
-A hamlet may be considered to be a smaller settlement or subdivision or satellite entity to a larger settlement.
+This is often simply an informal description of a smaller settlement or possibly a subdivision or satellite entity to a larger settlement.
+Sometimes, a hamlet is defined for official or administrative purposes.

-The word and concept of a hamlet has roots in the Anglo-Norman settlement of England, where the old French hamelet came to apply to small human settlements.
+The word and concept of a hamlet can be traced back to Norman England, where the Old French hamelet came to apply to small human settlements.